Hyundai Custo

-The Hyundai Custo (现代库斯途 (Xiàndài Kùsītú)) is a 5-door minivan manufactured by Hyundai through its Beijing Hyundai joint venture in China since 2021.
-The vehicle was named after a French explorer and inventor, Jacques Cousteau.
-It shares design features with the Hyundai Tucson.
-It is marketed as the Hyundai Custin in Taiwan since September 2022.
+The Hyundai Custo (现代库斯途 (Xiàndài Kùsītú)) is a minivan or MPV manufactured by Hyundai through its Beijing Hyundai joint venture in China since 2021.
+It is named after the French explorer and inventor, Jacques Cousteau.
+In markets outside China, it is marketed as the Hyundai Custin.

 Overview

 The Custo is a seven-seater vehicle with a 2+2+3 interior configuration with captain's chairs for the second row.
+It shares design features with the Hyundai Tucson.
 For the digital features, the Hyundai Custo adopts a floating center console and a 10.4-inch touchscreen arranged in a portrait mode and surrounded by a few touch-sensitive shortcut buttons.

 Powertrain

-The Hyundai Custo is powered by a turbocharged 1.5-liter engine making 170 PS or a turbocharged 2.0-liter engine making 236 PS.
+The Custo is powered by a turbocharged 1.5-liter engine making 170 PS or a turbocharged 2.0-liter engine making 236 PS.
 Both engines are paired with an eight-speed automatic.

+Markets

+Philippines

+The Custin was launched in the Philippines on 16 October 2023, alongside the Stargazer X. Imported from China, it is available in GLS and Premium grades.

+Taiwan

+The Custin was launched in Taiwan in September 2022.
+It is available in two variants: GLT-A and GLT-B. It is locally assembled at Sanyang Motor's facility in Hukou.

+Vietnam

+The Custin was launched in Vietnam on 15 September 2023.
+It is locally assembled at Hyundai's facility in Ninh Binh.